 Learn more in our blog: What is Artificial Intelligence and How Can it Improve Sales and Customer Service?

-Give it a try and then look at the results.
-What were people asking for?
+Also, have a look at what your visitors are asking for in chat.
 Do you have enough website content about those things?
 Maybe you can create some video content to help support the most popular content?

 Maybe it's a good time to talk about video...